 As you implement Amazon ECS Autoscaling, continually adjust and refine your approach to match your needs.
 Keep an eye on how your applications perform under different settings and make changes as needed.
 This flexible approach will help you manage costs effectively while keeping your systems responsive and reliable.

-As you continue to develop and optimize your cloud strategy, follow StormIT’s blog for more valuable content on cloud technologies and best practices.
+As you continue to develop and optimize your cloud strategy, follow Stormit’s blog for more valuable content on cloud technologies and best practices.